tomjepsoncreative/website/blog/posts/2020/decade-of-ux.md

 Culturally, we are engaged in a dialogue with the tools we use - they’re as much a part of our lives as we are of theirs, their makeup and structure - and, when they’re not performant we’re comfortable in saying as much.
 Not because we know what went wrong but because we expect them to ‘work’ and to serve our needs; it clearly demonstrates consumer expectations of ‘good UX’.

-As Cliff Kuang cites in his book ‘User Friendly’, a quote from Stanford professor and renowned HCI author Clifford Nass:
+As Cliff Kuang cites in his book ‘User Friendly’, a quote from Stanford professor and renowned HCI author <a href="https://en.wikipedia.org/wiki/Clifford_Nass" target="_blank">Clifford Nass</a>:

 > “Humans expect computers to act as though they were people and get annoyed when technology fails to respond in socially appropriate ways”.

 This requirement for a human-like response from our technology breeds dependency.
-Like in a case of ‘death by sat nav’ where a woman and her child became stranded in the desert after following the guidance systems’ clear, helpful instructions.
+Like in a case of <a href="https://www.sacbee.com/entertainment/living/travel/article2573180.html" target="_blank">‘death by sat nav’</a> where a woman and her child became stranded in the desert after following the guidance systems’ clear, helpful instructions.

 We trust our tools to hold our hands and guide us down the right path.
 The expectation is that these digital things will, like a guardian angel, save us from error; save us from our own silly mistakes; help us out because we are only human.